 Description of Procedure

-Your doctor will make several small cuts in the abdomen.
+Several small cuts will be made in the abdomen.
 Gas will be pumped in to inflate your abdomen.
 This will make it easier for the doctor to see.
 A laparoscope and surgical tools will be inserted through the incisions.
 A laparoscope is a thin, lighted tool with a tiny camera.
 It sends images of your abdominal cavity to a monitor in the operating room.
 Your doctor will operate while viewing the area on this monitor.

 Finally, the upper section of the small intestine will be attached to the middle section of the small intestine.
 This will allow fluid that the lower stomach makes to move down the upper section of the small intestine and into the middle section.

 Be aware that in some cases, the doctor may need to switch to an open surgery.
-During an open surgery, she will make a larger cut in the abdomen to do the surgery.
+During an open surgery, a larger cut in the abdomen will be made to do the surgery.

 You will be taken to the recovery area for monitoring.
-You will also be given pain medicine.
+You will also be given pain medication.